richtong/SlashGPT/README.md

 SlashGPT is a playground for developers to make quick prototypes of LLM agents (or apps with Natural Language UI).

-Here are the design goals:
+Here are the design goals for SlashGPT as explained in [Manifest](docs/manifest.md):

 1. Extremely easy to create a new LLM agent.
 You just need to add a new manifest file (in Json or YAML).